sagemath/sagewiki_to_gh-2022-10-10/sage-uw.md

 == SAGE UW Seminar ==

-Fridays 4-5pm in C401, at least -- probably more frequently!

- * Friday, Jan 19 (at 4pm): William Stein -- SAGE 2.0

- * Friday, Jan 19 (at 5pm): William Stein -- Tutorial introduction to using SAGE for the Modeling Contest (etc.)

- * Friday, Jan 26: Andrey Novoseltsev: ''PALP''
-    PALP is a Package for Analyzing Lattice Polytopes, written by Maximilian Kreuzer and Harald Skarke during their work with reflexive polytopes, that appear in connection with toric varieties, Calabi-Yau manifolds, and string theory.
-It contains several command line applications written in C, is quite small and fast.
-Recently is was included into standard distribution of SAGE, together with lattice_polytope.py module that uses some of its functions.

-    I will talk about PALP itself, functions and structure of lattice_polytope.py module, and directions for improvement/development.

- * Friday, Feb 2: TBA (I will be gone)

- * Friday, Feb 9: TBA (I will be gone)

  * Feb 12,13,14,15: SAGE WEEK!

 Talks 9-10 and 4-5 every day in CMU B027 except 2/13 when the 9am talk will be in C401.
-    * Monday, Feb 12, A.M.:
+     * Monday,  Feb 12, 9 A.M.: William Stein -- Tutorial on using the Mercurial
+                                revision control system
-    * Monday, Feb 12, P.M.:
+     * Monday,  Feb 12, 4 P.M.: Martin Albrecht -- Options for fast multivariate
+                                polynomial arithmetic in SAGE (CoCoALib, Singular,
+                                specialized implementations)
-    * Tuesday, Feb 13, A.M.:
+     * Tuesday, Feb 13, 9 A.M.: (in Padelford C401) TBA
-    * Tuesday, Feb 13, P.M.:
+     * Tuesday, Feb 13, 4 P.M.: William Stein -- The BSD conjecture (in the number
+                                theory seminar -- C401)
-    * Wednesday, Feb 14, A.M.:
+     * Wednesday, Feb 14, 9 A.M.: Martin Albrecht -- Pyrex/SageX (e.g. tell Robert
+                                Miller how to use SageX to speed up the graph stuff)
-    * Wednesday, Feb 14, P.M.:
+     * Wednesday, Feb 14, 4 P.M.: TBA
-    * Thursday, Feb 15, A.M.: Robert Miller and Emily Kirkman -- Formal Introduction to the Graph Theory Package
+     * Thursday, Feb 15, 9 A.M.: Robert Miller and Emily Kirkman -- Informal
+                                 Introduction to the Graph Theory Package
-    * Thursday, Feb 15, P.M.:
+     * Thursday, Feb 15, 4 P.M.: TB

  * Friday, Feb 23: TBA